-We continue to monitor energy legislative efforts in Congress and the regulatory efforts of the Federal Energy Regulatory Commission (FERC), including the recent Notices of Proposed Rulemaking regarding transmission planning, cost allocation, and generation interconnections.
+We continue to monitor energy legislative efforts in Congress and the regulatory efforts of the Federal Energy Regulatory Commission (FERC).
+FERC is expected to issue a Final Rule this year regarding changes to transmission planning and cost allocation regulations.
+FERC previously required in Order No. 1000 that public utility transmission providers implement changes in regional transmission planning processes to address planning and cost allocation requirements.
+Utilities in the Southeast have implemented these changes.
 We support a cost allocation approach that requires grid improvements be paid for by only those customers who directly benefit from them.
-We also believe a regional approach to the grid, such as the ITS, and local decision-making provide the most effective means of meeting the needs of our Member Systems.
+We also believe a regional approach to the grid, such as the ITS and local decision-making provide the most effective means of meeting the needs of our Member Systems.